Vectisuchus

-Vectisuchus is a genus of goniopholidid mesoeucrocodylian, known from the Early Cretaceous-age Wealden Group of the Isle of Wight, England.
+Vectisuchus is a genus of pholidosaurid mesoeucrocodylian, known from the Early Cretaceous-age Wealden Group of the Isle of Wight, England.
 It was a small, piscivorous crocodylomorph with a narrow, elongate snout, and relatively long forearms.
 The type specimen, SMNS 50984, was found in 1977.
 When discovered, it was complete and right-side-up, but the posterior portion was lost during excavation.
 Vectisuchus was described in 1980.
 The type species is V. leptognathus.